 Take this opportunity to learn about the Canadian province of Saskatchewan.

-Saskatchewan is home to 72 of Canada’s First Nations, and Reserve lands are scattered throughout the province.
+Saskatchewan is home to 72 of Canada’s First Nations, with reserve lands scattered throughout the province.
 Historically, immigrants were attracted to Saskatchewan by the availability of wide pieces of fertile land.
-Today it is the province’s fast-growing modern economy that attracts new immigrants to build their lives in Saskatchewan.
+Today it is primarily the province’s fast-growing modern economy that attracts new immigrants to build their lives in Saskatchewan.

 Saskatchewan Economy and Employment

 Saskatchewan is often referred to as Canada’s breadbasket, as the province produces 28 percent of Canada's grain and over 54 percent of Canada's wheat crop.
-While agriculture is still very important to Saskatchewan’s economy, generating about 5% of GDP, service-based sectors such as finance, insurance and real estate (17% of GDP) also make a significant impact.
-The province is also rich in minerals (potash, uranium, coal, oil and natural gas) and Canada’s leading exporter of potash (fertilizer).
+While agriculture is still very important to Saskatchewan’s economy, generating about 5 percent of GDP, service-based sectors such as finance, insurance and real estate (17 percent of GDP) also make a significant impact.
+The province is also rich in minerals such as potash, uranium, coal, oil and natural gas.
+Saskatchewan is Canada’s leading exporter of potash (fertilizer).

 Saskatchewan Standard of Living